A

 Introduction to Technical Design

-This course covers sketching and specification drawings for the professional designer.
+This course covers computer illustrated sketching and specification drawings for the professional designer.
 The course also emphasizes communicating with manufacturers, pattern-makers, and assistants regarding garment construction, detailing, and fabrication.
-Co-requisite: DESI 2379 Fashion CAD II or by permission of the President.
+Prerequisite: DESI 1377 Fashion CAD I.

 F